Isabella Ducrot, Laila Tara H, Anousha Payne: Press release

 Isabella Ducrot, Laila Tara H, Anousha Payne features a selection of paintings, wall sculptures and works on paper from each of the three artists.
 The exhibition initiates a story that we’re invited into – a story of generations, cultures and identities.

-Isabella Ducrot is known for her devoted use of woven cloth as the founding material of her artistic practice.
+Isabella Ducrot (*1931, Naples) is known for her devoted use of woven cloth as the founding material of her artistic practice.
 Living in Rome for sixty years and only beginning her artistic career later in life, the Italian artist has assembled an extensive collection of antique textiles and papers through her many travels across Asia and the Middle East over the course of her life.
 A numerous amount of these materials originate from India, China, Tibet and Afghanistan, and act as a key point of departure in her practice.

 Ducrot’s works in the exhibition span three series: Amore, Bella Terra and Eros.
 Employing diverse media, her Bella Terra series are made from sheets of handmade paper and thin cotton, showing a landscape in different hours and seasons.
 Oscillating between day and night in warm and cool tones, the central tree remains steadfast beside a stream of water that runs across the picture plane.
 Repetition, whether in subject matter or composition can be seen throughout Ducrot’s different bodies of work.
 In the calming ambience of the Bella Terra works and the intimacy of Amore and Eros, there seems to be a stasis of space and time in Ducrot’s subjects.